Over the past few months, we’ve been rolling up our sleeves and are thrilled to share our work across a diverse range of recently completed projects

 After the world stopped, we have found even more joy in our work and it has been a real pleasure seeing our ideas come to life.
 It inspires us to go above and beyond for each project we undertake.

-Next up is this bold and stunning little extension and renovation project in Upper Largo, Fife.
-The project captures the essence of our approach to modern design by creating an energy efficient house extension and using simple renewable materials like timber to the best of their capabilities, but without compromising in style.
+Next up is this bold little extension and renovation project in Upper Largo, Fife.
+The project creates an energy efficient house extension, using simple renewable materials like timber to the best of their capabilities.

-The main focus of the project was on maximizing views of the surrounding countryside and providing a seamless transition between inside and outside.
+The main focus of the extension was to increase space and maximising views of the surrounding countryside while also providing a seamless transition between inside and outside when the weather permits.

-The open corner bifold door arrangement seamlessly connects the internal lounge space with the picturesque rear garden and surrounding landscape.
-The use of thermopine timber cladding enhances the natural beauty of the modern mono-pitch roof, while quirky interiors and vibrant colors add a touch of excitement to each space.
+The open corner bifold door arrangement seamlessly connects the internal lounge space with the rear garden and surrounding landscape.
+The use of thermopine timber cladding enhances the natural beauty of the mono-pitch roof shape, while quirky interiors and vibrant colors add a touch of spark to each space.

 The open corner bifold door arrangement seamlessly connects the internal lounge space with the picturesque rear garden and surrounding landscape.